moddedmc-wiki/fabric-modding-wiki/docs/sounds/using-sound/index.md

         url: /sounds/register-custom-sounds
 ---

-Sounds can be added in, for example, your custom item or block class, to enhance the user experience of your mod.

 Minecraft has a big selection of sounds which you can choose from.
 Check out the `SoundEvents` class to see all, by the base game already registered, sounds.

 ## Using sounds in your mod